Sure Falkland Islands History

 The first telephones were installed by the Falkland Islands Company in 1880 by Mr Boyson, the manager at the time.
 The Falkland Islands Government were slow to see the advantages of telephones and it was not until February 1897 that a telephone was installed at Cape Pembroke Lighthouse and connected to the Police Station to improve the response time to rescue vessels damaged whilst rounding Cape Horn.

-Communication on the Islands has changed significantly since then, with Cable and Wireless South Atlantic Ltd. providing national, international and mobile telephone service and internet service.
-In 2006 Broadband was successfully implemented in Stanley and Mount Pleasant Complex, with 2008 / 09 seeing the service rolled out across the Islands.
+Communication on the Islands has changed significantly since then with the introduction of national, international and mobile telephone service and internet service.
+In 2006 broadband was successfully implemented in Stanley and Mount Pleasant Complex, with 2008/09 seeing the service rolled out across the Islands.

 High quality satellite links provide a clear and fast connection with the rest of the World.
 Roaming facilities are also available on a number of mobile networks, which enable calls and text messaging between agreed networks across the world.

 Cable & Wireless continued to invest in the network infrastructure on the Falkland Islands and the international links, enabling a robust and high quality communications services for both residential and business customers.
-During 2008 – 09 Cable & Wireless invested 1.5 million pounds in developing a new Camp network which is able to provide broadband services to anywhere on the Islands, including remote islands.
+During 2008/09 the company invested 1.5 million pounds in developing a new Camp network which is able to provide broadband services to anywhere on the Islands, including remote islands.

 In late 2011 the mobile network was vastly extended around the Islands, increasing coverage to include large parts of Camp including Fox Bay and Port Howard on West Falklands.
 August 2012 saw the mobile network data enabled offering customers the ability to send and receive picture and video messages and access the internet on their mobile phones for the first time.